matteswest/MortalityPredictionRNN/README.md

 There are two options:

-If you only want to create and fit a specific model with specific parameters you can use the script rnn_mortality.R and specify the parameters in the head of the code.
+If you only want to create and fit a specific model with specific parameters you can use the script rnn_mortality.R and set the model parameters in the head of the code.

 To perform a complete hyperparameter search to find the best performing models based on the Mean-Squared-Error using different combinations